GraphiteEditor/Graphite/node-graph/rfcs/document-format.md

 ## History storage

-`HashMap<Rev, Delta>` plus a `head: Rev` (the local cursor, which advances only on local commits) and a `hot_log: Vec<HotOp>` (in-flight unretired ops).
+`History` is a `Vec<Delta>` in topological order (parents before children) with a `HashMap<Rev, usize>` index for lookup.
+The append order is canonical, which is what lets history serialize byte-identically across peers that absorbed the same delta set. `Document` adds a `head: Option<Rev>` (the local cursor, which advances only on local commits, `None` until the first commit) and a `hot_log: Vec<HotOp>` (in-flight unretired ops).
 Walking history follows each delta's `parent`, and this default first-parent walk reconstructs a single peer's local chain.
 Branches are siblings under a shared parent, and a `Merge` delta rejoins them, its extra parents naming the other tips it folds in.

 ## Editor metadata

 `DocumentNodePersistentMetadata` and `NodeNetworkPersistentMetadata` from the runtime flow through the storage `Attributes` bucket under `ui::*` keys.
 That covers display names, locked/pinned flags, navigation/PTZ state, selection undo/redo stacks, and layer/node type metadata.
 Transient runtime caches (`DocumentNodeTransientMetadata`, click targets, resolved types, `OriginalLocation`) stay runtime-only and are not stored.

-Document-scoped editor settings (viewport view, render mode, overlay/ruler visibility, snapping, collapsed layers) ride the document-level `Registry.attributes` under `ui::doc::*` keys, supplied through `NodeMetadataSource::document_attributes`.
+Document-scoped editor settings (viewport view, render mode, overlay/ruler visibility, snapping, collapsed layers) ride the document-level `Registry.attributes` under `ui::*` keys (`ui::ptz`, `ui::render_mode`, and so on).
 This is what makes the `.gdd` a lossless replacement for the legacy format's document-handler fields.

 # Drawbacks